-- a. how your project benefits: - the targeted cohort/s - your locality and the broader community - the careers sector, and how the project complements the work of the National Careers Institute - b. justifying the funding amount requested, with respect to the scale and intended outcomes of the project - c. providing the approximate number of working age women between 16 and 64 years of age anticipated to benefit from the project - d. detailing your additional cash and/or in-kind contribution to the project.
+- a. describing your project benefits to: - young people - the careers sector, the broader community and how the project complements the work of the National Careers Institute - b. justifying the funding amount requested, with respect to the scale and intended outcomes of the project - c. explaining your additional cash and/or in-kind contribution to the project.